Contact Us

 All children are unique and learn in their own way.
 If a child finds it harder to learn than other children of the same age or has a disability which makes it difficult to take full part in their community, then they may have a special educational need and could require some additional support at school.

-To help us identify whether a child may require additional support, we ensure that we receive information from the child’s previous educational setting or medical services, to ensure we are fully aware of any pre-existing needs and can ensure we successfully plan and manage their admission into their new school / class.
+To help us identify whether a child may require additional support, we ensure that we receive information from the child’s previous educational setting or medical services, to ensure we are fully aware of any pre-existing needs and can ensure we successfully plan and manage their admission into their new school/class.

 We rigorously monitor pupil progress to help identify which children require additional support.
-If parents/carers have concerns about the progress or attainment of their child, they are encouraged in the first instance to make an appointment to speak to the class teacher to discuss their concerns, who will then liaise with our SENCo (Mrs Trigg).
+If parents have concerns about the progress or attainment of their child, they are encouraged in the first instance to make an appointment to speak to the class teacher to discuss their concerns, who will then liaise with our SENCo (Mrs Trigg).

-At New Chapter, children are identified as having SEND through a variety of ways including:
+At New Chapter, children are identified as having SEND through a variety of ways, including:

-- Liaison with external professional bodies e.g. speech and language therapist;
+- Liaison with external professionals.

-In order that parents/carers play an active part in their child’s development, the school endeavours to provide relevant information so they can reinforce learning in the home setting.
-Parents/carers/teachers can request meetings to speak to each other about pupil progress at any point during the year, with parents/carers being encouraged to raise their concerns as soon as they arise.
+In order that parents play an active part in their child’s development, the school endeavours to provide relevant information so they can reinforce learning in the home setting.
+Parents/teachers can request meetings to speak to each other about pupil progress at any point during the year, with parents being encouraged to raise their concerns as soon as they arise.
+We endeavour to support parents so that they are able to recognise and fulfil their responsibilities and play an active and valued role in their child’s education.

 What are the arrangements for supporting and consulting parents/carers?